 3. Take a warm bath with baking soda or epsom salt.

 If you like to take baths, soon after your walk you can take a warm bath with baking soda or epsom salt to soothe your muscles.
 Epsom salts are rich sources of minerals.

 4. Increase your mineral intake.

 Mineral such as potassium, magnesium, and calcium are vital for muscle health.
 Sardines, almonds, and broccoli are excellent sources of calcium.

 Bananas, salmon and peas are good sources of potassium.
 Foods that contain magnesium include spinach, avocado, and pumpkin seeds.

 In our go, go, go American culture, the concept of rest is often looked down upon.
 However, if you have done some strenuous movement without being accustomed to it, it’s wise to allow your body to rest.

 Such movement would include running a marathon or half marathon, moving, or anything other movement to which is outside your normal day-to-day activity.
 Remember, your body needs time and rest to repair itself.

-If you learned something new from this article, please use the buttons to the left to share it on social media.
+If you learned something new from this article, please use the buttons below to share it on social media.